 A Dynamic Mesh VPN network allows you to use the advantages of a fully meshed network without having to provide the resources needed for the large number of static VPN tunnels on every unit.
 All remote units are connected by a static TINA VPN tunnel to the central firewall acting as the VPN hub.
 VPN tunnels between IPv6 endpoints are not supported.
 When relay traffic from a remote location to another remote location is detected by the VPN hub, a dynamic VPN tunnel is initiated directly connecting the two remote firewalls.
 As soon as the dynamic VPN tunnel is up, traffic is transparently redirected through the VPN tunnel that now directly connects both locations.
 The dynamic tunnel is completely transparent to the user and offers better latency than relaying the traffic through the VPN hub.
-Dynamic tunnels are triggered by the dynamic-mesh-enabled connection object of the VPN Hub.
-Configure the VPN hub as the TI master and the remote units as TI slaves.
-The TI slaves will automatically learn the Dynamic Mesh and TI settings from the master.
-Traffic that does not match an access rule with a dynamic-mesh-enabled connection object on the TI master continues to be sent through the VPN hub.
+Dynamic tunnels are triggered by the Dynamic Mesh-enabled connection object of the VPN hub.
+Configure the VPN hub as the SD-WAN primary and the remote units as SD-WAN secondaries.
+The SD-WAN secondaries will automatically learn the Dynamic Mesh and SD-WAN settings from the primary.
+Traffic that does not match an access rule with a Dynamic Mesh-enabled connection object on the SD-WAN primary continues to be sent through the VPN hub.
 To prevent services such as OSPF or BGP from keeping dynamic tunnels open forever, you can disable resetting the idle timeout of the dynamic tunnel in the connection object of the matching access rule.

 Initiating a Dynamic Tunnel